-Its basic usage is to pass a string that conforms to the JSON array format to it, and then convert it through|listWe usually combinesetThe label will assign the converted array to a variable for later use.
+Its basic usage is to pass a string that conforms to the JSON array format to it, then through|listthe filter for conversion.
+Usually, we would combinesetThe transformed array will be assigned to a variable for subsequent use.

 For example, if we want to define an array containing several keywords in a template: